Gassandrid/ewan.my/content/Notes/Intro to Psychology/Psychology Scientific Method.md

 **Theory**: studying more leads to better test grades

-**Hypothesis**: students who study science more than 6 hours per day will do better on their sicece test than those who spend less that 5 hours per day studying for science.
+**Hypothesis**: students who study science more than 6 hours per day will do better on their science test than those who spend less that 5 hours per day studying for science.

 **Data**: track the number of hours spent studying for science for each senior level student in one high school and then collect all of their final science tests scores